Access to Health

 • Improving TB Diagnosis Access in India

 • Northwestern’s Access to Health project team researched and analyzed the TB diagnostic landscape in India, focusing specifically on drug resistant TB.
-Research uncovered three different causes of inadequate MDR-TB diagnostics services—inadequate access to latest diagnostic technology, social disparities and stigma surrounding TB, and high reliance and trust Indians place on private sector healthcare.
+Research uncovered three causes of inadequate MDR-TB diagnostics services—inadequate access to latest diagnostic technology, social disparities and stigma surrounding TB, and high reliance and trust Indians place on private sector healthcare.
 This report then analyzed the problem of technology and social disparities using publicly available data and qualitative research (consisting of focus groups and in-person interviews conducted in India).

 • This report provides recommendations for two different stakeholders—Global Coalition of TB Activists, a global platform of people affected by TB that amplifies community engagement and strengthens the capacity of TB activists at all levels and Touched By TB, a the Coalition of TB people in India that was formed with the goal to work towards a TB-free India.